LinkedInAttic/camus/README.md

+# RelateIQ/Camus fork

+### Active branches:
+- master: Can be built against Hadoop1 or Hadoop2 using `mvn clean package -Dhadoop.version=hadoop[1-2]`.
+Linked to [TeamCity AutoBuild](https://teamcity.amz.relateiq.com/viewType.html?buildTypeId=RIQ2014_ExternalForks_Camus) which produces [Camus jars in Artifactory](https://relateiq.artifactoryonline.com/relateiq/webapp/browserepo.html?4)

+### Obsolete Branches
+- hadoop1: used to build for hadoop1 only. to be deleted
+- hadoop2: used to build for hadoop2 only. to be deleted

+Official Camus Readme
 # Intro
 Camus is LinkedIn's [Kafka](http://kafka.apache.org "Kafka")->HDFS pipeline.
 It is a mapreduce job that does distributed data loads out of Kafka.
 It includes the following features: